Home Culture Culture Kidsave marks one year of war in Ukraine; Guzmán honors baseball legend; Canada’s new exhibit

 Angelique Gingras

-Angelique Gingras is an undergraduate at the University of Maryland where she studies journalism, history and global relations.
-Her interests include news and feature writing, photography and videography.
+Angelique Gingras is an undergraduate at the University of Maryland where she studies Journalism and British History.
 Angel started at The Washington Diplomat as an editorial intern in August 2021 and was promoted to Associate Editor in March 2023.